 Dye 1 did not demonstrate any noticeable color changes during oxidation in visible light, and we only registered its NIR emission.
 Dye 4 did not show any visible spectrum change with time, for which reason only the general intensity was obtained from its visible images.
-The NIR photo camera has certain spectral sensitivity and produced NIR intensity of different wavelengths as different conditional colors (for example, yellow for 700-800 nm and gray for >800 nm, Figure S2); for these reasons, RGB splitting of the NIR images was also performed.
-Thus, the RGB splitting of the images relating to dyes 2 and 3 gave us

-6 columns of data for each dye.
+The NIR photo camera has certain spectral sensitivity and produced NIR intensity of different wavelengths as different conditional colors (for example, yellow for 700-800 nm and gray for >800 nm, Fig. S2); for these reasons, RGB splitting of the NIR images was also performed.
+Thus, the RGB splitting of the images relating to dyes 2 and 3 gave us 6 columns of data for each dye.
 Overall, we obtained 16 columns of data (basic dataset, Table 1).
-Some additional data (17 columns) were obtained by treatment of other time points of the kinetic curves and later used in an additional experiment (Section 3.2).
+Some additional data (17 columns) were obtained by treatment of other time points of the kinetic curves and later used in an additional experiment (paragraph 3.2).

 Table 1.
-Indicator reactions used in the discrimination studies and the details of photographic registration of the signal.
+Indicator reactions used in the discrimination studies and the details of photographic registration of the signal

-3 Oxidation NIR and vis 4 Oxidation NIR and vis

-Oxidation NIR and vis Oxidation NIR and vis

-NIR and vis NIR and vis

-Yes No

-6 2

-2 (NIR), 4 (NIR),

-5 (vis) 4 (vis)

-11 (NIR), 58 (NIR),

-10 (vis) 33 (vis)

-Yes 6 2 (NIR), 5 (vis) 11 (NIR), 10 (vis)
+Dye 1 1 2 3 4 Indicator reaction type Aggregation Oxidation Oxidation Oxidation Oxidation Type of photography NIR NIR NIR and vis NIR and vis NIR and vis RGB splitting of images No No Yes Yes No Total number of data columns 1 1 6 6 2 Time of signal measurement 6 2 (NIR), 2 (NIR), 4 (NIR), after reaction start, min 5 (vis) 5 (vis) 4 (vis) The same in the presence of 50 36 (NIR), 11 (NIR), 58 (NIR), turkey extract, min 19 (vis) 10 (vis) 33 (vis)

-\ NIR: fluorescence photographs of the plates in the near-IR region were obtained in the visualizer, vis: photographs were taken under visible light by a smartphone camera. \\ A column of data contains four or five parallel runs with each of the nine analytes and a blank, 40-50 values in all. \\\ The signal does not depend on time and was measured immediately after mixing the reactants.
+^{} NIR: fluorescence photographs of the plates in the near-IR region were obtained in the visualizer, vis: photographs were taken under visible light by a smartphone camera.

 3.2.
-Discrimination of Nine Model Analytes in Water
+Discrimination of 9 model analytes in water

-Our purpose was to demonstrate the potential of the designed sensing platform by an example of discrimination of nine individual pharmaceutical compounds.
-The model analytes yielded different kinetic curves (Figures 2 and 3), which allowed a possibility of their recognition by using colorimetry and fluorimetry.
-As a single reaction was found insufficient for the recognition/discrimination of all analytes, we combined the data for all five indicator reactions (four redox ones and an aggregation-based reaction) and subjected it to principal component analysis.
-All nine analytes were completely discriminated in the space of three principal components.
-In Figure 5 the results are shown in two sets of coordinates from which it can be noticed that compounds not discriminated in PC1-PC2 coordinates are all separated in PC1-PC3 coordinates, which implies a 100% accuracy of discrimination.
+Our purpose was to demonstrate the potential of the designed sensing platform by an example of discrimination of 9 individual pharmaceutical compounds.
+The model analytes yielded different kinetic curves (Figs. 2, 3), which allowed a possibility of their recognition by using colorimetry and fluorimetry.
+As a single reaction was found insufficient for the recognition / discrimination of all analytes, we combined the data for all 5 indicator reactions (4 redox ones and an aggregation-based reaction) and subjected it to principal component analysis.
+All 9 analytes were completely discriminated in the space of 3 principal components.
+In Fig. 5 the results are shown in two sets of coordinates from which it can be noticed that compounds not discriminated in PC1-PC2 coordinates are all separated in PC1-PC3 coordinates, which implies a 100% accuracy of discrimination.